Liu-Tianchi/Golden-Gemini-for-Speaker-Verification/README.md

 arXiv Link: https://arxiv.org/abs/2312.03620

+# Update:
+Jan.
+2025, **Added an inference demo script**.
+Considering the need for simply inference using pre-trained models, we have provided an inference demo script, inference_demo.py

 # Note:

 1. ***[Important]*** This repository is dedicated to sharing the pretrained models in our paper for connvinent usage.
 For training and inference, we recommend using the Gemini DF-ResNet, now available on WeSpeaker: https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2.
 We extend our gratitude to the WeSpeaker community for their support, with special thanks to Dr. Wang Shuai.